AqwamCreates/DataPredict/docs/BasicTutorials/GettingStartedWithDeepReinforcementLearning.md

   local previousEnvironmentFeatureVector = {{0, 0, 0, 0, 0}} -- We must keep track our previous feature vector.

-  local action = 1
+  local previousAction = 1

   for step = 1, 1000, 1 do

     local currentEnvironmentFeatureVector = fetchEnvironmentFeatureVector(previousEnvironmentFeatureVector, action)

-    action = DeepQLearning:predict(currentEnvironmentFeatureVector)[1][1]
+    local currentAction = DeepQLearning:predict(currentEnvironmentFeatureVector)[1][1]

     local reward = getReward(currentEnvironmentFeatureVector)

-    DeepQLearning:categoricalUpdate(previousEnvironmentFeatureVector, reward, action, currentEnvironmentFeatureVector, 0) -- update() is called whenever a step is made.
+    DeepQLearning:categoricalUpdate(previousEnvironmentFeatureVector, previousAction, reward, currentEnvironmentFeatureVector, currentAction, 0) -- update() is called whenever a step is made.
 The value of zero indicates that the current environment feature vector is not a terminal state.

     previousEnvironmentFeatureVector = currentEnvironmentFeatureVector

     local hasGameEnded = checkIfGameHasEnded(environmentVector)

     if hasGameEnded then break end

+    previousAction = currentAction

   end